 Located 40 miles south of Rochester and 60 miles west of Buffalo, Letchworth State Park is home to a natural wonder voted the Best New York State Attraction.

-Dubbed the “Grand Canyon of the East,” this 17-mile stretch of the Genessee River flows over three major waterfalls and through a rocky gorge with steep walls nearly 600 feet high.
+Dubbed the “Grand Canyon of the East,” this 17-mile stretch of the Genesee River flows over three major waterfalls and through a rocky gorge with steep walls nearly 600 feet high.

 There are six main entrances to the park.
 We arrived at the Mt.
 Morris entrance situated at the north end, and ultimately drove the full length of the west side of the park and back.